DaveSchmitz/Elastic_Beats/readme.md

 ## Dashboards

-After all the configuration is completed and logs and metrics are being sent to Elasticsearch, we can use Kibana to setup some dashboards to review the data.
-This isn't the best dashboard, but it illustrates how a Systems Admin can see which areas are having problems:
+After all the configuration is completed and logs and metrics are being sent to Elasticsearch, we can use Kibana to setup some dashboards to review the data and moniotr your systems.
+This is a simple dashboard, but it illustrates how a Systems Admin can see which areas are having problems:

 High Level Error Stats:
 <img src="./readme_images/DashStatus.jpg" width="100%" height="100%">